abneyja/dream/README.md

 She took a tentative step back, half-expecting the illusion to shatter.
 But the bustle of the mall continued unabated, oblivious to her confusion.
 Lily's heart pounded in her chest as she struggled to reconcile the two conflicting experiences.

 Was she dreaming?
 Had she imagined the abandoned mall?
 Or was this vibrant scene the illusion?
 Lily stood rooted to the spot, caught between two worlds, unsure of what to believe or where to go next.

+### Part 3: The Store

+Lily found herself drawn towards the parking lot, her feet moving of their own accord.
+The concrete beneath her gave way to a sidewalk on her right, and she followed it, guided by an inexplicable urge.

+After a short distance, she encountered another section of the building—a dead end with a gray door at its terminus.
+However, the space was wide enough to house an unusual storefront, a hybrid of indoor and outdoor retail.

+As Lily approached, the world around her shifted abruptly.
+The warm afternoon light vanished, replaced by the cool glow of outdoor lamps.
+Night had fallen in an instant.
+Lily's heart raced, her eyes darting around in disbelief at the sudden transition.
+How could day turn to night in the blink of an eye?

+The hybrid storefront hummed with activity.
+Two men stood behind a counter filled with an eclectic array of trinkets, attending to customers who browsed from the outside.
+There was no visible entrance to the men's side, creating an odd, almost theatrical setup.

+As Lily drew closer, a wave of dizziness washed over her.
+The world blurred, and in an instant, she found herself standing at the back of the store, facing a display case.
+The abrupt change in her position left her breathless and confused.

+The case before her held an array of expensive-looking wearables.
+Intricate metal pieces intertwined with shimmering stones, creating designs that seemed to shift in the low light.
+In the reflection of the glass, Lily caught a glimpse of herself, pale and wide-eyed.

+Before she could process what had happened, another wave of dizziness hit.
+When it passed, Lily found herself near the gray door at the end of the dead-end section, just a stone's throw from the hybrid storefront.

+Bewildered, Lily reached for the door handle, testing it.
+The door remained stubbornly shut.
+Her mind reeled, struggling to make sense of these impossible jumps in space.
+Was she losing her grip on reality?
+Hallucinating?
+Or was something truly extraordinary happening?

+Closing her eyes, Lily took a deep breath, trying to center herself.
+As she did so, she felt an odd tingling sensation, as if her consciousness was expanding.
+Curious and a little frightened, she focused on the locked door, wondering what lay beyond.